January 8th 2019

 2. Do grounding activities

-If the idea of mindfulness causes anxiety levels to sore, use a multi-tasking mind to your advantage to manage stress levels through re-balancing activities advises Henrietta.
+If the idea of mindfulness causes anxiety levels to sore, manage the stress it causes through re-balancing activities advises Henrietta.
 “Managing stress is a key component - do whatever you need to find the grounding balance in your life, whether that’s dancing, reading, swimming, walking, meditation or yoga,” she explains.

 3. Move everyday...